rodrigg/HibernateSpringCrud/maven-4-spring-mvc-jpa-hibernate/README.md

 -------------
 ### About

-Learning to implement data persistence in web project.
+Creating working web application using Spring MVC and Maven.
+Learning to implement data persistence using Hibernate and JPA Repositories.
 Some basic JSP and JSTL used.
 Maven dependencies included.

 ### Development Plan / Tags

 > - crud: CRUD operations
-> - (TODO) implement validations
-> - (TODO) i18n

 ### Environment